Annie Batungbakal

-Annie Batungbakal is a 1979 Philippine romantic comedy film directed by Maryo J. de los Reyes, from a screenplay by Jake Tordesillas.
+Annie Batungbakal is a 1979 Philippine romantic comedy film directed by Maryo J. de los Reyes from a screenplay by Jake Tordesillas.
 It was loosely based on the 1979 song of the same title by Hotdog Band.

+Produced by NV Productions, the film was released theatrically on September 14, 1979.

 Premise

 Annie Batungbakal lives a humdrum existence working as a record shop saleslady.
 Day in and out, she reports to work and goes home but all this changes when Hilda took her to the disco one night.

 Production

 Nonoy Marcelo, who directed the first animated film Tadhana, provided the animation for a seven-minute opening scene in the film, which features the hot dog version of the band.